keycloak/keycloak-realm-operator/README.md

 * File store (expected in Keycloak 20) to persist data in a file instead of DB.
 * Read-only administration REST API, UI Console and other interfaces.
-This is required for the new immutability concept which will be used to ensure any data coming from the CRs (and subsequently from the file store) are read-only from all interfaces.
+This is required for the new immutability concept which will be used to ensure any data coming from the CRs or GitOps (and subsequently from the file store) are read-only from all interfaces.

 All of this is critical to proper CRs implementation, hence the new Keycloak Operator is currently missing the CRDs for managing